Low VOC Flooring

 Formaldehyde is in just about everything.
 Apples, shampoo and the air we breathe contains trace formaldehyde.
 Higher levels of formaldehyde can be found in certain building materials such as particle board, plywood, paneling, pressed-wood and laminated wood building materials including furniture and flooring.

 How do I protect my family?

 Awareness is the best defense.
 When shopping for new flooring, researching the floor’s formaldehyde emissions and volatile organic compounds (VOCs) is vitally important.
 Flooring is a material that will be in your home for a lifetime, that you and your family will live with everyday.
 Never install any engineered wood building products in your home without getting the formaldehyde emissions test results first.
-Only use “interior-grade” pressed wood products (lower-emitting because they contain phenol resins, not urea resins).
+Only use “interior-grade” pressed wood products.
 Use air conditioning and dehumidifiers to maintain moderate temperature and increase ventilation, particularly after bringing new sources of formaldehyde into the home.